lantunes/cellpylib/doc/working.rst

 A CA is initialized by simply instantiating an array of an array (for 1-dimensional CA), or an array of an array of an array (for 2-dimensional CA).
-This will represent the initial conditions of the system, which can be submitted to the `evolve` function.
+This will represent the initial conditions of the system, which can be submitted to the :py:func:`~cellpylib.ca_functions.evolve` function.
 For convenience, there are several built-in functions for common CA initializations.
-For example, the `init_simple` function can be used to create a 1D binary initialization with a 1 in the center:
+For example, the :py:func:`~cellpylib.ca_functions.init_simple` function can be used to create a 1D binary initialization with a 1 in the center:

 .. code-block::